 The challenge of performing on stage is being "live."
 When you have a problem, you can't cut the image out as you can with a video.
-So you have to give a good performance every time; you have to be a reliable artist!
-By "reliable artist", a producer means two things:
+So you have to give a good performance every time; you have to be a reliable performer!
+By "reliable performer", a producer means two things: